whittlem/pycryptobot/docs/DockerBotSetup.md

 `docker-compose up -d`

-Stop and Destry all containers in the docker-compose.yml file
+Stop and Destroy all containers in the docker-compose.yml file

 `docker-compose down`

-View all logs for all containers in docker-compose.yml (Follow and Tail _Ctrl + C_ to unfollow log. )
+View all logs for all containers in docker-compose.yml (Follow and Tail _Ctrl + C_ to un-follow log. )

 `docker-compose logs -f -t`